PullJosh/best-free-things/README.md

 ### Video Playing
 Also has minor editing ability: [VLC](http://www.videolan.org/vlc/index.html)

+### Video Recording

+Difficult to use, tons of options and features, no watermark: [OBS (Open Broadcaster Software)](https://obsproject.com/) *(Also does live-streams)*

+Easy to use, not many options, has watermark: [Bandicam](http://www.bandicam.com/)

+### Video Editing

+Difficult to use, all-you-can eat buffet of features: [Lightworks](https://www.lwks.com/) *(There is a paid version of lightworks.
+Just get the free one.
+See the blue "Lightworks Free" header on the homepage.)*

+Easy to use basic features: [Windows Movie Maker](http://windows.microsoft.com/en-us/windows/get-movie-maker-download), [iMovie](http://www.apple.com/mac/imovie/) *(comes free with mac computers)*

 ## Text Editing
 ### Editing for Douments
 **(And also spreadsheets, presentations, etc. Basically free Microsoft Office.)**